sabhiram/nodejs-scaffolding/docs/index.md

 2. Has an easy way to define a coding standard
 3. Has an easy way to define and maintian documentation, versioned with the source code
 4. Contains rules to spin up services like user dbs, ci-automation etc
+5. Provides a simple login / signup user scheme where passwords are securely stored
-5. Provides all the above without (almost) any developer effort!
+6. Provides all the above without (almost) any developer effort!

 Sound intresting?
 Then read long with the rest of the documentation.

+---

+## Expectations

+What this is **NOT**:

+1. Perfect
+2. Final
+3. Production worthy
+4. Bug free

+What this **is**:

+1. A conglomeration of useful tools, and best practices
+2. A project to clone and borrow ideas from
+3. A place where I can learn from other developer's suggestions

+---

 If you are seeing this page from a self-hosted version of this documentation, then you have already pulled this project, run through the setup, and have a server running!
 Feel free to skip ahead to the [Tools](dummy.md) section.